If not for the trees, human life could not exist.

 Midrash Sifre (Deuteronomy) 20:19

-Shoresh is gearing up for some serious tree loving this Tu B’Shvat.
-We have created this FREE Tu B’Shvat Resource Sheet for you to share with your students, friends and community members.
+Shoresh is gearing up for some serious tree loving this Tu B’Shevat.
+We have an amazing roster of events AND we’ve created this FREE Tu B’Shvat Resource Sheet.
 We are also beginning the long (100-year) journey of reforesting 20-acres of grasslands into forest at Bela Farm.
 Our goal is to plant 16,000 native trees to honour the memories and lifecycle events of our community members, sequester carbon to help mitigate global climate change, and demonstrate our long-term commitment to providing beautiful forested spaces for all future generations to wander through.
 When we learned that it would take 100 years to enjoy the fruits of our labour, we recalled the wisdom of this Talmudic story:

 Once Honi was walking along the road when he saw a man planting a carob tree.
 Honi asked, “How long before it will bear fruit?”
 The man answered, “seventy years.”
 Honi asked, “Are you sure you will be here in seventy years to eat from its fruit?”
 The man replied, “I found this world filled with carob trees.
 Just as my ancestors planted for me, so I will plant for my children.”